-Police rescue infant kidnapped from Mumbai; Couple held | Law-Order
+Police rescue infant kidnapped from Mumbai; couple held | Law-Order

 A 30-year-old woman living on a footpath in L T Marg area of south Mumbai approached police late Tuesday night saying her 71-day-old daughter was missing.

-The Azad Maidan police registered a case under Indian Penal Code 363 (kidnapping) and formed eight teams to find the baby, Police Commissioner Vivek Phansalkar told reporters.
+After that, the Azad Maidan police registered a case under Indian Penal Code (IPC) section 363 (kidnapping) and formed eight teams to find the baby, Mumbai Police Commissioner Vivek Phansalkar told reporters.

+The police then launched an operation to trace the accused.
+Besides the personnel from the police stations in the south region, the Railway Police were also roped in, he said. ''Despite it being Diwali time, everyone chipped in and launched a massive search.
+Police informers also provided inputs and the man was traced after 12 hours of efforts.
+The child was rescued from him,'' the city police chief added.

+''We suspect that the accused was not operating alone and as per our prima facie investigation, he had abducted the child to sell,'' Phansalkar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)